They gave me a name wrapped in silk,

 If my blood were pure.

-Now I hold both truths like rivers in my palm
+Now I hold both truths like rivers in my palms

 my father’s war, a son’s freedom,